Constraints on the charged Higgs boson of the two Higgs doublet model type III

-As a conclusion we have reviewed the analysis presented by D0 collaboration \cite{D01} in the first search for a charged Higgs boson directly produced by quark-antiquark annihilation and decaying into the $t \bar b$ final state, in the $180 \leq M_{H^+} \leq 300$ GeV, analyzing 0.9 fb$^{-1}$ of data from $p \bar p$ collisions at $\sqrt{s}=1.96$ TeV, in the framework of the 2HDM type III.
-We have explored different scenarios of the space parameter in the region $M_{H^+} > m_t$ and in the region $M_{H^+} < m_t$ we have used the measurements of the ratio $R_\sigma$ \cite{peters,CDF2}.
-Results are shown in figures \ref{crossfig} and \ref{rsigma}.
+As a conclusion we have reviewed the analysis presented by D0 collaboration \cite{D01} in the first search for a charged Higgs boson directly produced by quark-antiquark annihilation and decaying into the $t \bar b$ final state, in the $180 \leq M_{H^+} \leq 300$ GeV region in the framework of the 2HDM type III.
+The parameters of the two Higgs doublet model type III used by D0 collaboration on their report are out of the allowed ranges reported in literature, see table \ref{t:bounds}.
+Two different scenarios for the two Higgs doublet model type III are presented.
+We have calculated charged Higgs boson production and decays, $q \bar q' \to H^+ \to t \bar b \to W^+ b \bar b \to l^+ \nu b \bar b$ where $l$ represents an electron or muon.
+The expected limits on the $\sigma(q \bar q' \to H^+) \times B(H^+ \to t \bar b)$ for the two scenarios proposed are obtained and these limits allow a charged Higgs mass above around 264 GeV in the scenario 1: $\lambda_{tc}=\lambda_{tt} =5, \, \lambda_{bb}=0$ and bigger than 210-230 GeV for the scenario 2: $\lambda_{tc}=3.5 \, \lambda_{tt} =0.5, \lambda_{bb}=4$.
+In addition, the branching fractions for the same scenarios considered are shown in Fig. \ref{branchings}.
+Finally, in the region $M_{H^+} < m_t$, we have used the reported measurements of the ratio $R_\sigma$ \cite{peters,CDF2}.
+The lower limit on the charged Higgs mass is $M_{H^+} \sim 150$ for the scenario 1 and $M_{H^+} \sim 115$ for the scenario 2.